yamkelajack06/Study-Flow/README.md

 * **Local Data Persistence:** All timetable entries are stored locally using the browser's `localStorage` API, ensuring that a user's schedule is saved and available upon their return to the app.

+* **AI Assistant:** A conversational chat interface powered by Google Gemini AI that processes natural language commands to add, update, and delete timetable entries.
+The assistant validates entries against the current schedule to prevent conflicts and overlaps, provides scheduling advice based on available time slots, answers questions about the user's timetable and generates a personalized study timetable for the user based on the free slots on the timetable.
+Currently supports single-entry operations only, requires on-the-hour time slots.

 ### Technology Stack

 * **Frontend:** React JS